wilburk/stat199_final_project/project.md

 To make our analysis more efficient we had cut down and reformat our code.
-The issues we had to solve for were the following: aggregate related columns by some protocol and find the subset of columns that maximize non-null rows and number of
+The issues we had to solve for were the following: aggregate related columns by some protocol and find the subset of columns that maximize non-null rows and number of attributes.
-    attributes.

-    ## Warning: Column `attribute` joining factor and character vector, coercing
-    ## into character vector

 For the first problem, there were 6 columns that were initially broken up across around 30 columns.
 For example, the column GoodForMeal was